-What are disability benefits and why are they important?
+What are short-term disability benefits and why are they important?

-Disability benefits help protect your paycheck and your standard of living if you become disabled.
-It provides benefits that replace a portion of your salary if you're out of work due to a qualified illness or injury.
-Pregnancy is also covered as a disability.
+Short-term disability benefits help to protect your paycheck and your standard of living if you become disabled.
+The benefits replace a portion of your salary if you're out of work due to a qualified illness or injury.
+Pregnancy also is covered as a disability.

 What is an elimination period?

-An elimination period is a period beginning when a member becomes eligible to receive payments and ending when payments start to be paid.
-Also known as Deductible Period or Waiting Period.
+An elimination period begins when a member becomes eligible to receive payments.
+It ends when payments start to be paid.
+It is also known as a deductible period or waiting period.

-Your employer determines the portion of benefit expense employees will be liable for.
+Your employer determines the portion of the benefit expense that an employee pays for.
 Contact your benefits administrator for more details about your specific plan.

-- Become disabled according to the plan's definition of disability while covered under the plan.
+- Become disabled according to the plan's definition of disability and other requirements while covered under the plan; and

 - Remain disabled during and after the elimination period.